-Today, Computaleta is still 100% New Zealand owned, and family-owned.
-For the past decade, Noel’s daughters have taken up the mantel to drive the business and industry into the future.
+Today, Computaleta is still 100% New Zealand owned and family-owned.
+For the past decade, Noel's daughters have taken up the mantle to drive the business and industry into the future.

 Here is his story.

 By 1987, Computaleta had secured distribution for 3M, and in 1994 the Wellington and Hamilton branches were established.
-The two women who helped set those branches up, Irma Turnbull and Wendy Beyer, proudly still work for the company today.
+Irma Turnbull, based in Hamilton, proudly still works for the company today.

-Over the past two years the tools that Computaleta have added to their arsenal are quite extensive.
-In 2020 they took on HP hardware, and in 2021, included Summa flatbed and roll cutters and respected German lighting brand, OSRAM.
+Over the past two years, Computaleta has added an extensive range of tools to their arsenal.
+In 2020, they took on HP hardware, and in 2021, they included Summa flatbed and roll cutters and the respected German lighting brand, OSRAM.